 Terminology Cheat Sheet

-Before we get into Lovelace, it’s probably a good idea to familiarize ourselves with some key terminology for this part:
+Before we get into Lovelace in Home Assistant, it’s probably a good idea to familiarise ourselves with some key terminology for this part:

 Entities are the main component of Home Assistant.
 It is a collective name given to all of our devices, sensors, lights, media players, cameras etc etc, basically anything you want to interact with is an entity.